- The state of your teeth post braces depends on how well you took care of them while they were still on.

 Finally, wear and store your retainer as instructed.
 This can’t be stressed enough.
 Otherwise, you might find yourself back at square one having to start the process to adjust your teeth all over again.

-» If you’re curious about Invisalign as an alternative or follow-up to braces, read more about it and see what others have to say about their experience on Zwivel’s forum.
+» If you’re curious about Invisalign as an alternative or follow-up to braces, get consultations from our medical review team.